Complexity of Linear Subsequences of $k$-Automatic Sequences: Introduction

 In Section \ref{section:background}, we introduce the required background.
 The rest of the paper is dedicated to discussing our results and their relevance to previously known results.
 In Section \ref{section:relations}, we discuss results regarding the state complexity of recognizing additive and multiplicative relations with base-$k$ input.
-In Section \ref{section:linear-subsequences}, we study the state complexity of linear subsequences of a $k$-automatic sequence, and find a relationship between this state complexity and subword complexity.
+In Section \ref{section:linear-subsequences}, we study the state complexity of linear subsequences of a $k$-automatic sequence, and find a novel relationship between this state complexity and subword complexity.
+We also solve an open problem of Zantema and Bosma.
+This section contains our main novel results.
 In Section \ref{section:Buchi}, we analyze the runtime complexity of constructing some of the automata studied in previous sections using an interpretation of B\"uchi arithmetic.
 Finally, in Section \ref{section:open-problems}, we state some open problems.

-\begin{remark} In this paper we sometimes provide state complexity and runtime complexity bounds using big-$O$ notation, and sometimes these bounds involve several variables.
-For these bounds we use the convention that the bounds hold for all sufficiently large values of all the variables. \end{remark}